socal760/neighborhoods/README.md

 ### Clone

-The first step is to copy down our repository, this is called cloning.
+The first step is to copy down our repository.
+This is called cloning.

 ```
 git clone https://github.com/maptimeLA/neighborhoods.git